MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/publishing.md

 # Deployment and test considerations for intelligent application workloads

-It’s key to have a healthy application lifecycle management (ALM) process to avoid production issues and catch and fix any regression early.
+Maintain a healthy application lifecycle management (ALM) process to avoid production issues and to swiftly address any regressions.

 ## Determine your ALM strategy

 Ensure that your development process is efficient and scalable by developing a comprehensive ALM strategy that includes version control, continuous integration/continuous deployment (CI/CD), and automated testing.

-Evaluate options from simple to advanced continuous integration & delivery (CI/CD):
+Evaluate options from simple to advanced CI/CD:

-- Manual deployment of solutions.
+- Manual deployment of solutions
-- Automated deployment with user-friendly [pipelines in Power Platform](/power-platform/alm/pipelines) (no source control).
+- Automated deployment with user-friendly [pipelines in Power Platform](/power-platform/alm/pipelines) (no source control)
-- Automated deployment + source control with [Azure DevOps](/power-platform/alm/devops-build-tools) or [GitHub Power Platform](/power-platform/alm/devops-github-actions) tools.
+- Automated deployment + source control with [Azure DevOps](/power-platform/alm/devops-build-tools) or [GitHub Power Platform](/power-platform/alm/devops-github-actions) tools
-- Automated testing of the copilot as part of the deployment process.
+- Automated testing of the copilot as part of the deployment process

 ## Use solutions for environment management

 Maintain separate environments for development, testing, and production.
-This helps in isolating issues and ensures that changes are thoroughly tested before reaching end users.
+This practice helps to isolate issues and ensures that changes are thoroughly tested before reaching end users.

-Utilize solutions to move plug-ins created in Copilot Studio across different environments.
+Use [solutions](../../alm/solution-concepts-alm) to move plug-ins created in Copilot Studio across different environments.

 Key recommendations and considerations:

 - **Work within the context of solutions**: Ensure all development is conducted within the framework of solutions.
 - **Separate solutions for independent deployment**: Create distinct solutions only when there's a need to deploy components independently.
-- **Understand limitations**: Understand limitations of automated deployment, and evaluate which settings have to be set or updated manually after deployment - such as Azure Application Insights integration, deployed channels, and security settings.
+- **Understand limitations**: Understand limitations of automated deployment, and evaluate which settings have to be set or updated manually after deployment, such as Azure Application Insights integration, deployed channels, and security settings.
 - **Use a custom publisher and prefix**: Implement a custom publisher and prefix for better organization and management.
 - **Use environment variables**: Use [environment variables](/power-apps/maker/data-platform/environmentvariables) for settings and secrets that vary across environments.
 - **Export and deploy as managed solutions**: Export and deploy solutions as managed, except when setting up a development environment.